 - A. Curation.
 The USACE shall ensure that all archeological materials and associated records, which result from identification, evaluation, and treatment efforts conducted under this PA, are accessioned into a curation facility in accordance with the standards of 36 CFR 79, and as applicable, the Antiquities Code of Texas (Texas Natural Resource Code, Chapter 191), the Texas Administrative Code 13 TAC §29.5, and the Council of Texas Archeologists Guidelines and Standards for Curation, except as specified in Stipulation IV for human remains.
 Archeological materials from privately owned lands will NOT be collected, and as such will require in-field analysis by senior staff with laboratory experience and knowledge of regional artifacts. - B. Reports.
-The USACE shall provide copies of final technical reports of investigations and mitigation to the consulting parties and the SHPO, as well as additional copies (specific site locational data removed) for public distribution.
+The USACE shall provide copies of draft and final technical reports of investigations and mitigation to the consulting parties and the SHPO, as well as additional copies (specific site locational data removed) for public distribution.
+For SHPO review, these will be submitted via the eTRAC system.
 All consulting parties shall withhold site location information or other data that may be of a confidential or sensitive nature pursuant to 36 CFR § 800.11(c).